The M verdict on Batman v Superman: Dawn Of Justice

 Also, their own action scenes rock.

 It's a very serious film.
+Or at least it takes itself very seriously.
+Too seriously in parts.
 So much so that when the film's one true joke happens, it's jarring.
 But it is a great line.

 THE BATH EDIT

 There's a scene with Amy Adams (who plays Lois Lane) in a bathtub.
 It's an absolute triumph of editing skill that they keep the scene PG.
 It's also highly distracting.
 I have no idea what she was telling Clark.

 The costumes for Supes and Bats look painfully tight to the point of hunching, unable to exhale and with an inability to walk properly.